keithledgerwood/WICLab-guide/001-introduction.md

 # LEARNING OBJECTIVES
 Today we are going to learn the following topics:

-- How to integrate Okta with SAP Successfactors (HR as a Source)
+- How to integrate Okta with SAP SuccessFactors (HR as a Source)
-- How to integrate Active Directoy with Okta
+- How to integrate Active Directory with Okta
 - How to integrate Salesforce and Google Workspace with Okta
 - How to automatically on and offboard employees
 - How to customize complex identity requirements with Okta Workflows
-- How ensure the right people have the right access to the right resources with the least amount of friction
+- How to ensure the right people have the right access to the right resources with the least amount of friction

 # WORKSHOP STRUCTURE